alensouthland/Drum-Suit/index.md

 ### Prototyping

 Jumper wires are connected to the capactive touch sensors and this setup is sanwiched in between cut out foam sheets.
 The connections to the arduino are done.
-The code for arduino is given in the file drum-suit.ino in this repository.
+The code for processing is given in the file drum_suit.ino and the code for arduino  is given in the drum_suit_arduino.inoin this repository.

 ![](images/IMG_20200219_190039.jpg)